adusachev/scanplot/README.md

 - [ ] Mapping the coordinates obtained by the algorithm to tick values on plot image
+- [ ] Adding opportunity to select region of interest
 - [ ] Implementation of the graphical interface for the algorithm
 - [ ] Improving the accuracy of the algorithm